arthurits/SignalAnalysis/README.md

 # <img src="/SignalAnalysis/images/logo@24.png?raw=true" height="24" width="24"> Signal analysis
-Signal analysis tool: FFT (fast Fourier transform), fractal dimension, and entropy in .NET 7.
+Signal analysis tool: FFT (fast Fourier transform), fractal dimension, entropy, and numerical differentiation and integration in .NET 7.

 Copyright © 2021-2023 by Arthurits Ltd. No commercial nor profit use allowed.
 This software is provided only for personal and not-for-profit use.